studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 While a perpetual model is in the works, these tokens currently expire.
 If you were a token sponsor (i.e. you minted these tokens), at anytime **before expiration** you can redeem them for a proportional amount of collateral.

-Otherwise, **after expiration**, any token holder can redeem them for an amount of the collateral determined at expiry by the price of the underlying asset.
+Otherwise, **after expiration**, any token holder can redeem them for an amount of collateral determined by the price of the underlying asset at expiry.

 # Further considerations

 After minting these tokens, you will need to figure out how to facilitate liquidity for its trading.
-Perhaps you may even create a new interface for ease of trading and redeeming these tokens.
+You might even want to create an interface for trading and redeeming these tokens.

-There are also other roles in the system like running a liquidation bot to help keep these token factories collateralized (while making some profit).
-Or you might want to run a dispute bot to facilitate governance.
+There are also other roles to be played like running a liquidation bot to help keep token factories collateralized or a dispute bot to facilitate governance.

-While the theme of this blog post is to mint tokens that track the TSLA stock price, it could just as well have been anything else like the price of gold or even the temperature for a particular city.
+While the theme of this article is to mint tokens that track the TSLA stock price, it could just as well have been anything else like the price of gold or even the temperature for a particular city.

-We hope this article demonstrates how the UMA protocol can help almost anyone produce a synthetic token.
+We hope this article demonstrates how the UMA protocol can help anyone mint synthetic tokens.
 Join us next time for a more in-depth look at some of these other questions.